 What’s good about Purina One?

 Across both their wet and dry formulas, Purina One stacks up well against its competitors when it comes to the quality of the ingredients used.
-We love that all the blends are free from fillers, most have real meats as the first ingredient, and they all come packed with plenty of vitamin-rich fruits and vegetables.
+It's a great choice if you're looking for dishes that are free from fillers, use real meats as the first ingredient and include plenty of fruits and vegetables.

 Overall, the formulas are low fat and low in calories and many of their wet food blends have a higher moisture content than some competitors, clocking in at an impressive 78%.
 Purina One is also usually the cheapest of this brand’s premium range and it’s vet-approved, which is another big tick in its favor.